 In 1895 the 'Palazzo Dandolo', as it was, was converted into the most popular of luxury accommodation in Italy and it remains so to this day.

 "They call it the most famous hotel in the world,

 For that reason, and because it became part of the 'Grand Tour' favoured by young aristocrats in the 17th and 18th Centuries, the Hotel Danieli has been the luxury accommodation in Italy preferred by celebrities for generations.

 They've ranged from Charles Dickens and Balzac to the composer Wagner, from Elizabeth Taylor to Omar Sharif, from Johnny Depp to Harrison Ford and Angelina Jolie.

-when the Film Festival is in full swing, this is one of the best places for celebrity-spotting.
+If you're in Venice in summer when the Film Festival is in full swing, this is one of the best places for celebrity-spotting.

 "Steeped in tradition and old-world charm"

 The sight that hits you as soon as you walk through the revolving doors of the main entrance, or come through the side door from the hotel's own gondola station, is the amazing Atrium and the magnificent wooden galleried staircase.

 It's proably the most photographed thing about the Danieli (apart from the celebrities and the view) and no wonder - it's been preserved in its original, 15th century condition and splendour.
 It dominates the lobby and is the focus of the main hotel.